Interactive Map

 There are several opportunities to harness runoff as a resource in California:

-Rainwater harvesting involves collecting rainwater and storing it for later use.
+• Rainwater Harvesting: Rainwater harvesting involves collecting and storing rainwater for later use.
 This can be done in various ways, from simple rain barrels to more sophisticated systems that collect and filter water for household use.
 Rainwater can be used for multiple purposes, including watering plants, washing clothes, and even drinking (if adequately treated).

 Conclusion